abracadaniel/fatepredict_experiments_2023/README.md

 # FatePredict Experiments
-Various experiments for Cell Instance Segmentation and Tracking in 3D microscopy timelapse images
+Various experiments for Cell Instance Segmentation and Tracking in 3D microscopy timelapse images.

 ## Installation
 Many of the libraries has deprecated depedencies in newer versions, so use the specified versions to avoid dependency incompatibilities.